Onyx-Prasai/Learn_Git/GithubCommands/GitPush.md

 Where <remote> refers to the name of your remote repository and
 <branch> is the name of the local branch you want to push ie main or master branch

+<h3>Here you have learned to push your local repo to a remote repo.</h3>

 [<<Back to Previous Page](./Init.md)  <div align="right">[Continue to Next Page >>](./Workflow.md) </div>